ErinBaker/avkasa-khmer-space-invader/PRD.md

 ## 1. Executive Summary

-The Khmer Space Fixer is a Chrome extension designed to improve the readability and usability of Khmer text on the web by detecting and replacing non-breaking spaces (NBSP, U+00A0) with regular spaces (U+0020).
+The Khmer Space Fixer is a Chrome extension designed to improve the readability and usability of Khmer text on the web by detecting and replacing zero width spaces (ZWSP, U+200B) with regular spaces (U+0020).
 This addresses common issues with text selection, copying, searching, and line-breaking in Khmer digital content.

 ## 2. Problem Statement

 ### 2.1 Current Challenges
-- Non-breaking spaces in Khmer text cause improper line breaks and text wrapping
+- Zero width spaces in Khmer text cause improper line breaks and text wrapping
-- Copy-paste operations often preserve NBSPs, causing formatting issues in destination applications
+- Copy-paste operations often preserve ZWSPs, causing formatting issues in destination applications
-- Search functionality fails when users search with regular spaces but the text contains NBSPs
+- Search functionality fails when users search with regular spaces but the text contains ZWSPs
-- Many Khmer websites and content creators unknowingly use NBSPs, degrading user experience
+- Many Khmer websites and content creators unknowingly use ZWSPs, degrading user experience

 ### 2.2 Impact
 - Reduced readability of Khmer content online